Prohibitin

 Prohibitin, also known as PHB, is a protein that in humans is encoded by the PHB gene.

 The Phb gene has also been described in animals, fungi, plants, and unicellular eukaryotes.
 Prohibitins are divided in two classes, termed Type-I and Type-II prohibitins, based on their similarity to yeast PHB1 and PHB2, respectively.
 Each organism has at least one copy of each type of prohibitin gene.

 Discovery

 Prohibitins are evolutionarily conserved genes that are ubiquitously expressed.
 The human prohibitin gene, located on the BRCA1 chromosome region 17q21, was originally thought to be a negative regulator of cell proliferation and a tumor suppressor.
-This anti-proliferative activity was later attributed to the 3' UTR of the PHB gene, and not to the actual protein.
+This anti-proliferative activity was later attributed to the 3' untranslated region of the PHB gene, and not to the actual protein.
 Mutations in human PHB have been linked to sporadic breast cancer.
-However, over-expression of PHB has been associated with a reduction in the androgen receptor activity and a reduction in PSA gene expression resulting in a decrease of androgen-dependent growth of cancerous prostate cells.
+However, over-expression of PHB has been associated with a reduction in androgen receptor activity and a reduction in PSA gene expression resulting in a decrease of androgen-dependent growth of prostate cancer cells.

 Prohibitin is expressed as two transcripts with varying lengths of 3' untranslated region.
 The longer transcript is present at higher levels in proliferating tissues and cells, suggesting that this longer 3' untranslated region may function as a trans-acting regulatory RNA.